mm21development/headphonetuner/README.md

 ---

 ## Project Description & Instructions
+### Usage
+Simply download the file headphone_tuner.html and open it in your browser.
 ### Core Features and Tuning Process
 * **Sine Generator and Filter Creation:** The sine generator produces a pure waveform at an adjustable frequency, which can be used to detect narrowband resonances (peaks) or cancellations (dips).
     * A new filter is automatically placed at the current position of the sine generator to immediately compensate for level differences.
 Find the center point and set a filter.